DanAtkinson/AmazingZImageWorkflow/README.md

 5. [License](#license)

 ## Features

-- **Style Selector:** Choose from fourteen customizable image styles for experimentation.
+- **Style Selector**: Choose from fifteen customizable image styles for experimentation.
-- **Sampler Selector:** Easily pick between the two optimal samplers.
+- **Alternative Sampler Switch**: Easily test generation with an alternative sampler.
+- **Landscape Orientation Switch**: Change to horizontal image generation with a single click.
-- Preconfigured workflows for each checkpoint formats (GGUF / Safetensors).
+- Preconfigured workflows for each checkpoint format (GGUF / SAFETENSORS).
-- Custom sigma values subjectively adjusted.
+- Custom sigma values fine-tuned to my personal preference (subjectivity 100%)
 - Generated images are saved in the "ZImage" folder, organized by date.
-- Includes a trick to enable automatic CivitAI prompt detection.
+- Incorporates a trick to enable automatic CivitAI prompt detection.

 ### Predefined Styles in This Version